Access to the Archives

 The Archives of Magdalen College are usually open, by advance appointment only, on Mondays and Tuesdays from 10.00-12.30 and 2.00-4.30 (no longer Thursdays and Fridays).

 Please report to the Porter’s Lodge when you arrive and ask to be directed to the Old Library, where our Reading Room is situated on the first floor of the Cloister.
-Lift access is available by prior arrangement, so please get in touch to discuss your requirements.
+Lift access is available by prior arrangement, so do get in touch to discuss your requirements.

 If you are coming to Oxford by train, the no. 5 bus, which sets off from just outside the station, has a stop at Queen’s Lane only a few yards away from Magdalen.
 If you are coming into Oxford by car, we recommend that you use one of the Park and Ride car parks: Thornhill Park and Ride on the east side of the city will bring you to a bus stop on the High Street which is a 3 min walk away from Magdalen College.